 The Radiation Protection Standard sets a maximum permissible exposure level for the public, including pregnant mothers and children.

-However, if you have concerns over the safety of the scanners or feel uncomfortable to pass through them, you can ask the security professionals for a physical ‘pat-down’ search (2).
+However, if you have concerns over the safety of the scanners or feel uncomfortable passing through them, you can ask the security professionals for a physical ‘pat-down’ search (4).

 When you opt for a physical pat-down search, a female security officer runs her hand along your entire body, especially your breasts and belly, to check the presence of any hidden weapons.
 Make sure to reach the airport early, as the pat-down takes considerably longer time than the regular screening process.

-It is important to seek permission from your gynecologist before you plan a flight journey.
-The doctor may advise you depending on your health condition.
+It is important to seek permission from your gynecologist before you plan a flight journey, especially if you have any health concerns.
+They will provide valuable advice and guidance depending on your health condition.

 - When you are in the initial phase of pregnancy, you must be having morning sickness.
 The problems can get exacerbated on flights, with a strong urge to throw up.
 Carry a small bag to make it easier for you to vomit.